-If you’re trying to pinpoint which factors are driving your company’s performance, or if you’re trying to persuade investors that your company is worth their attention, the DuPont analysis is one of the most powerful tools at your disposal.
+If you’re trying to identify the factors driving your company’s performance, or if you’re trying to woo investors, the DuPont analysis is a powerful tool.

-The DuPont analysis formula goes one step beyond other popular profitability measures by taking into account not only how efficiently your company is utilizing investor equity, but what underlying factors are driving how well you use equity.
+The DuPont analysis formula goes a step beyond other popular profitability measures by determining how efficiently your company is utilizing investor equity and what underlying factors guide how well you use equity.

 Here’s an in-depth look at the DuPont framework of analysis, how it can benefit your business, how you use it and how you can apply it to improve your performance or attract investors.